Best Movies and TV Shows to Stream This Week

 Scroll no more!
 To help you out, we've rounded up the best movies and TV shows to stream right now-- including new arrivals, nostalgia-filled favorites and titles you may have missed the (well-deserved) hype on originally that are worth circling back for.

-From a few magic-filled holiday specials, to the long-awaited Sex and the City reboot, we’ve got your content covered this week.
+From a long-awaited reunion of The Real Housewives Miami, to the highly anticipated Yellowstone prequel, 1883, and plenty of magical holiday specials in between, we’ve got your content covered this week.
 For even more recommendations, make sure to check out our guide for everything new on Prime Video and Hulu in December.

-Starring fan favorites and newcomers alike including Sarah Jessica Parker, Cynthia Nixon, Kristin Davis, Hannah Waddingham, Kyle Richards, Maya Erskine, Anna Konkle, Gavin Leatherwood, Pauline Chalamet, Will Smith, Rosamund Pike, Paul Rudd, Will Ferrell, Benedict Cumberbatch, and more, here are the best TV shows and movies to stream this week:
+Starring fan favorites and newcomers alike including Sam Elliott, Tim McGraw, Faith Hill, Tom Hanks, Sarah Jessica Parker, Cynthia Nixon, Larsa Pippen, Kyle Richards, Alison Sweeney, Maya Erskine, Anna Konkle, Gavin Leatherwood, Will Smith, Rosamund Pike, Paul Rudd, Will Ferrell, Benedict Cumberbatch, and more, here are the best TV shows and movies to stream this week:

 Michael Buble’s Christmas in the City